 Work zones are more dangerous than normal driving conditions.
 There are flashing lights, flaggers, heavy machinery, and cones all around.
 Drivers need to be careful not to tailgate in work zones because there is usually less time to react.
 They should also observe the lower, posted speed limits.
 Last Monday, a Virginia driver injured a flagger when the driver failed to stop for the work zone and slammed into the back of a stopped car, which then hit the 62-year-old worker.
 Prosecutors charged the driver who failed to stop with reckless driving.

-Please contact a Virginia personal injury attorney, such as Julie H. Heiden at Koonz, McKenney, Johnson, DePaolis, & Lightfoot L.L.P., if negligent driving in a work zone has caused injuries to you or a loved one.
+Please contact a Northern Virginia personal injury attorney, such as Julie H. Heiden at Koonz, McKenney, Johnson & DePaolis L.L.P., if negligent driving in a work zone has caused injuries to you or a loved one.